Skip to main content

 Yes, but it is complicated.
 You sue them in their 'individual capacity.'
 However, the city or county usually pays the settlement.
 To hold the city liable, we often must prove that the officer's actions were part of a 'pattern or practice' of bad behavior (a Monell claim).

-The statute of limitations for a Section 1983 claim in Oklahoma is generally two years from the date of the incident.
-However, you must also file a Tort Claim Notice with the government agency within one year for certain state law claims.
+The statute of limitations for Section 1983 claims in Oklahoma is generally two years from the date of the incident.
+However, if you also have state law claims, you must file a Tort Claim Notice with the government agency within one year.
+Time is critical—contact us immediately.

-You can recover compensatory damages (medical bills, pain and suffering) and punitive damages against individual officers if their conduct was malicious.
-Section 1988 also forces the government to pay for your legal fees if you win.
+You can recover compensatory damages (medical bills, lost wages, pain and suffering) and punitive damages against individual officers if their conduct was malicious or reckless.
+Section 1988 also requires the government to pay your attorney's fees if you prevail.

 Protect Your Rights.